-Over the last 30 years, almost all the big American furniture manufacturers (including La-Z-Boy, Vaughan-Bassett, Broyhill, Drexel Heritage, Henredon, Hickory Chair, Lane, Thomasville, Ethan Allen and so on) have moved their operations overseas to China, Vietnam and other third world countries.
-The result has been cheaper prices, lower quality and the emergence of what we call "curbside furniture".
+Over the last 30 years, almost all the big American furniture manufacturers (including La-Z-Boy, Vaughan-Bassett, Broyhill, Drexel Heritage, Henredon, Hickory Chair, Lane, Thomasville, Ethan Allen and so on) have moved some or all of their operations overseas to China, Vietnam and other third world countries.
+The result has been cheaper prices, lower quality and the emergence of what we call “curbside furniture”.

 But there are still many companies that make high quality fine furniture right here in the USA and Vermont has more than it’s share of them.
 That’s why we call Vermont the Fine Furniture Capital of America.
 Throughout the off-shoring movement, only one Vermont furniture company I know of moved it’s operations overseas.
 The rest stayed here in Vermont remaining true to their values of quality, integrity, sustainability and community.